The Athletic Director’s 2026 Technology Planning Guide

 Why Early Planning Saves More Than Money

+Many technology issues are not budget problems; they are timing problems.
 Waiting until the season approaches often leads to rushed decisions, limited availability, and missed installation windows.
 Emergency replacements cost more, create unnecessary pressure, and rarely result in the best long-term solution.

 Planning early allows athletic departments to:

-Secure better production and installation timelines
+Secure better production and installation timelines.

-Phase upgrades instead of replacing everything at once
+Phase upgrades instead of replacing everything at once.

-Make clearer budget requests with fewer surprises
+Make clearer budget requests with fewer surprises.

-Avoid mid-season failures that disrupt games
+Avoid mid-season failures that disrupt games.

 When plans are made early, decisions are proactive instead of reactive.
 That alone reduces stress for staff, volunteers, and administrators alike.